The Amazon Flywheel: How to Sell for Beginners

-Now that you understand the big-picture, let’s explore the details of how to sell on Amazon successfully.
-In the flywheel model, motion can be accelerated organically with great products, low prices, good reviews, and excellent customer service.
+Now that you understand the big-picture, let’s explore the details of how to sell on Amazon for beginners.
+In the flywheel model, sales can be accelerated organically with great products, low prices, good reviews, and excellent customer service.

 Above is a visual representation of the gears at work and how they turn.
 For each gear, we’ll provide information, tips, and resources to help you move the larger flywheel.

 Simply put, discovery is about showing up in search results.
 Shoppers can’t buy what they can’t find.
 Help them find (and buy) your products with keywords.